ACCESS-NRI/access-om3-configs/documentation/docs/pages/Parameter-choices.md

 - Global grid size
     - `nx_global = 1440`, `ny_global = 1142` define the total grid points (same as MOM6 ocean grid),
 - Block size
     - we currently use a two-level decomposition - first into blocks of size `30x27` (`block_size_x = 30`, `block_size_y = 27`), then these blocks are distributed to MPI tasks.
-Each MPI task may get one or multiple blocks depending on domain and processor count.
+Each MPI task may get multiple blocks to better balance computational load.
 The chosen block size is a tuning for performance.
 Smaller blocks improve load balance but can increase halo communication overhead.
 - Distribution type
     - `distribution_type = "roundrobin"`: Assigns blocks cyclically to spread out computational load.
 See [CICE Documentation](https://cice-consortium-cice.readthedocs.io/en/cice6.0/user_guide/ug_implementation.html?highlight=roundrobin#:~:text=While%20the%20Cartesian,needed%20to%20communicate.) for more information.
 - Processor shape